nolawnchairs/js-lru/README.md

 ```ts
 type ByteLengthAware = string | Buffer | LRUSizedArray<ByteLengthAware>
 ```

-The standard `LRUMap` class keeps and evicts its entries based on the **count** of entries.
-While useful when most entry values are of similar size, the `LRUSizedMap` gives finer-grained control over the memory footprint by using the actual size, or **length** of the values to determine the eviction of entries.
-This is especially useful when dealing with larger quantities of binary data, or when using items with great variations in size which makes predicting overall memory usage difficult.

 the `LRUSizedMap` will only accept `String`, `Buffer` and [LRUSizedArray](#LRUSizedArray) types, as these report the actual byte length they consume, which facilitates the map keeping track of its memory footprint.